 Other expenses, including your health insurance plan's deductible and the copay and coinsurance costs, directly contribute to how much you'll be spending overall on health insurance, as we’ve seen in the example above.

-Generally, individually purchased plan with a lower monthly premium will have a higher deductible, copay, and coinsurance percentage, which increases the amount you'll spend out of pocket for medical expenses.
+Generally, individually purchased plans with a lower monthly premium will have a higher deductible, copay, and coinsurance percentage, which increases the amount you'll spend out of pocket for medical expenses.

 When choosing a health insurance company and plan, make sure to look closely at these costs.
 If you think you will utilize your health insurance plan frequently — because you're managing a chronic condition or otherwise — the plan with the lowest monthly premium may not actually be the cheapest in the long run because of the high deductible.